orangkucing/MewPro/README.md

 ###How To Compile
 The following small-factor microcontroller boards are known to work with MewPro at least core functionalities and fit within the GoPro housing.
 Not all the sensors, however, are supported by each of them.

-* Arduino Pro Mini 328 3.3V 8MHz (also overclocked version of 3.3V 16MHz)
+* Arduino Pro Mini 328 3.3V 8MHz
   - w/ Arduino IDE 1.5.7+
   - if you have troubles on compiling unused or nonexistent libraries, simply comment out #include line as //#include (see Note* below)

-* Arduino Pro Micro - 3.3V 8MHz (5V 16MHz)
+* Arduino Pro Micro - 3.3V 8MHz
   - w/ Arduino IDE 1.5.7+
-  - [POWER SUPPLY: 5V 16MHz version needs removal of the solder jumper on pads marked SJ1.]
   - if you have troubles in compiling unused or nonexistent libraries, simply comment out #include line as //#include (see Note* below)

 * Teensy 3.x